Debt-laden Altice taps advisers including Goldman to review assets to sell -source

 The review by the banks, including Lazard, BNP Paribas, Morgan Stanley and Goldman Sachs, will involve some of Altice's major assets in the region, including SFR, France's second-biggest telecoms group, the person said.

-Telecoms units in Portugal and the Dominican Republic, as well as advertising company Teads, will also be assessed, according to the person, who asked to remain anonymous because the plans are private.
+Telecoms units in Portugal and the Dominican Republic, as well as advertising company Teads, will also be assessed, according to the person, who asked to remain anonymous because the plans are not public.

 Altice's owner and founder Patrick Drahi vowed last month to slash debts at Altice France, one of three entities in his sprawling media-to-cable empire, by raising 3 billion euros ($3.2 billion) of equity, "one way or another."

+In the case of SFR, this would give a price range between 16 billion euros and more than 25 billion euros, since it reported 4.1 billion euros in core earnings last year.

+"It would be difficult to find a buyer at this valuation, given SFR's difficulties and the fact that Drahi is a forced seller," Coudry said in reference to the top figure, citing declining sales and Altice France's whooping 23.9 billion-euro net debt at end of June.

-Drahi's business partner was arrested in Portugal in July on corruption allegations, further shaking the debt-laden business and risking denting creditors' confidence in the financial reliability of the group, which has combined debt of $60 billion.
+Drahi's business partner was arrested in Portugal in July on corruption allegations, further shaking the debt-laden business and threatening to dent creditors' confidence in the group, which has combined debt of $60 billion.

 The partner, Armando Pereira, has denied any wrongdoing.